US Department of Energy

 Grant in 2023

 Marin Clean Energy is a private company based in San Rafael, California, specializing in the provision of renewable electricity services.
-The firm is dedicated to reducing greenhouse gas emissions by offering cleaner energy options to its customers.
-Through its initiatives, Marin Clean Energy aims to promote sustainability and support the transition to a more environmentally friendly energy landscape.
+The company is committed to reducing greenhouse gas emissions by offering cleaner energy alternatives to its customers.
+Through its focus on sustainability, Marin Clean Energy aims to promote environmentally friendly practices while delivering reliable electric services to the local community.

 Leaptran